SAP Application Interface Framework – Licensing

 How is SAP AIF sold?

 SAP AIF is sold in blocks of one million transactions.
 There are three tiers defined whereas price per block goes down the higher the yearly transactional volume.
+The license material number for all tiers is 7020287.

 For a concrete price tag per block and overall costs, please reach out to your account representative.